-The leaves of palm trees (Arecaceae family) can sustain blemishes of many different colors.
+The leaves of palms (Arecaceae family) can sustain blemishes of many different colors.
 Some point to nutritional deficiencies, whereas others signal the presence of a viral or fungal infection.
 White spots on palm leaves are relatively rare and have three main causes: scale insect infestations, a natural substance called scurf or a benign fungal infection.

 Scale Insect Infestation

 Aside from white spots on the palm leaves, you can also diagnose a scale infestation if the leaves feel sticky.
 This "honeydew" is the insect's excrement.
-You may see a trail of ants on the leaves as well; they harvest the honeydew but don't pose a significant threat to the palm tree.
+You may see a trail of ants on the leaves as well; they harvest the honeydew but don't pose a significant threat to the palm.

 Small infestations can be removed by hand.
 Products that effectively control scale insects include pyrethrin-based insecticides, horticulture oil sprays and insecticidal soap.
 You should spray these on the plant's leaves as soon as scale insects are observed.
+Exercise caution when using insecticidal soap, because many palms are sensitive to soaps and may be damaged by their use.

 Scurf on Pygmy Date Palms

-If you're not sure what kind of palm tree you have, you can examine the white spots under a magnifying glass to determine if they're insects or flakes of plant tissue.
+If you're not sure what kind of palm you have, you can examine the white spots under a magnifying glass to determine if they're insects or flakes of plant tissue.
 Another clue pointing toward scurf instead of a scale insect infestation is an absence of white spots on the older leaves.
-Another option is to use a dichotomous key to identify your palm tree based on its other physical features.
+Another option is to use a dichotomous key to identify your palm based on its other physical features.

 Graphiola Leaf Spot